Charley-HUANG/OUCopula/README.md

 ## Citation
 If you find the codebase useful for your research, please cite our paper:
-*The formal conference bibtex will be provided once it becomes available.*
+*The citation information will be updated when the official IJCAI24 proceeding is online.*
 ```
 @inproceedings{OUCopula_IJCAI2024,
   title     = {OUCopula: Bi-Channel Multi-Label Copula-Enhanced Adapter-Based CNN for Myopia Screening Based on OU-UWF Images},